Certificate in Drug Development

 Whether you are new to the industry or a more seasoned employee, you will learn the key role every industry position has in the safe and effective design of pharmaceuticals and medical devices.

-Many students start their coursework in QA/RA with the Drug Development Certificate, since it enables them to explore the various career options in the pharmaceutical and related industries without committing themselves to the entire Master of Science degree or even a particular field of study.
+Many students start their coursework in RAQA with the Drug Development Certificate, since it enables them to explore the various career options in the pharmaceutical and related industries without committing themselves to the entire Master of Science degree or even a particular field of study.

 To obtain the certificate, students must: